Know someone who is falling a little more than they should?

 - We will take your medical history and conduct a physical exam.

-- We will assess your gait, balance, range of motion, strength, sensation, vision, cognitive ability and medication use.
+- We will assess your gait, balance, a range of motion, strength, sensation, vision, cognitive ability and medication use.

 - We will also ask about your home environment, your fear of falling, and whether you have dizziness or vertigo.